HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 - If the Underclock drops below 0, an Encounter is triggered.
 After the Encounter resolves, the Underclock resets to 20.
 - If the Underworld Clock equals 0 exactly, it resets to 3.
 The Underworld's attention is elsewhere, momentarily.
 - If the Underworld Clock equals 3, a Omen occurs.

+### Confront the Clock

 ### Resting
-You can rest at any time.
-Whether to quickly eat a ration or cook a feast.
+While eating a ration is just a turn.
+Resting and cooking a feast takes some time.
 You’ll have to roll some Underclock Rolls.
 - If you are resting in the middle of a well-traveled location, make 3 rolls.
 - If you are in a secret room that no one else knows about, you don’t need to make any rolls.